cssinjs/jss/readme.md

 ## Syntactic differences compared to CSS

 Jss styles are just plain javascript objects.
-They map 1:1 to css rules, except of those modified by preprocessors.
+They map 1:1 to css rules, except of those modified by plugins.

 ### Nested Rules